Last updated on October 3rd, 2022 at 09:30 am

 Grades in WAEC And Their Meaning

-With all the three examinations conducted each year by the examination body, the same grading system applies in Nigeria for candidates who sat for any of the three exams.
+With all three examinations conducted each year by the examination body, the same grading system applies in Nigeria for candidates who sat for any of the three exams.

 Here is how grades are awarded by WAEC and what you need to score to get A1 or any other grades: